• Skip to main content

 It is difficult to determine the relative advantages and disadvantages of graphics cards.
 Clock rate, RAM storage, and other elements must be considered in addition to the graphic processing unit.
 The bus that connects the video RAM and CPU of the card also has a data transfer rate that must be considered.
 Despite having the same speed limit, it is quite logical that a 128-bit graphics card is superior to a 64-bit card according to the other factors.

-Let’s dive deeper to know more about these two graphics cards and see which one is best for you. one can undoubtedly handle much more traffic than the other.
+Let’s dive deeper to know more about these two graphics cards and see which one is best for you.
+One can undoubtedly handle much more traffic than the other.

 Basic Differences Between 64 Bit and 128 Bit Graphics Cards